dd-dreams/UGScraper/README.md

 Here is the help message when running `python cli.py --help`:

 ```
-usage: cli.py [-h] [-s] [-S SONG] [-a ARTIST] [-o] [--geckodriver GECKODRIVER]
+usage: cli.py [-h] [-s] [-S SONG] [-a ARTIST] [-o] [--webdriver WEBDRIVER] [-b BROWSER]

-Scrape Ultimate Guitar website with no tracking, fast and easy, and lightweight.
-You can use the shell provided with the program, or parse arguments and get instant
+Scrape Ultimate Guitar website with no tracking (less at least), fast and easy, and lightweight.
+You can use the
-results.
+shell provided with the program, or parse arguments and get instant results.
 Enjoy!

 optional arguments:
   -h, --help            show this help message and exit